grzego69/ms-teams-linux/README.md

 On Linux distributions that only have app indicator support, you have to install libappindicator1 to make the tray icon work.

 `$ apt-get install libappindicator1`

+### The annotation disappears after entering a space or other symbol
+This will be fixed in future releases, but for now the workaround for this problem is known.
+You should enter a space or other symbol before adding an annotation or make a "new line" (Shift + Enter) after adding the annotation.

 ## Development
 This project is based on https://github.com/karmainside/ms-teams-linux